About

 I am a Miami-based photographer that explores the themes of death and the vulnerability of life.

-Tony Chirinos is a Venezuelan born documentary style artist.
-His career spans over forty years exploring the theme of death and the vulnerability of life.
-Chirinos is a recipient of fellowship’s including the prestigious John Simon Guggenheim Memorial Foundation (2023); South Florida Cultural Consortium (2010), recipient of Callanan Excellence in Teaching Award (2019) and awarded the William Talbott Hillman Foundation grant (2021) to financially assists in the printing production of his first monograph The Precipice.
-Mr. Chirinos has a Master of Fine Arts from Columbia University.
-Trained as a Bio-medical photographer in 1985 at Miami Children’s Hospital and, in 1989, he created the Medical photography department at Baptist Health Systems.
-His work has been exhibited nationally and internationally.
-He has participated in the III Bronx Latin American Art Biennial.
-His photographic series have been featured in The Washington Post, Photo eye, Nueva Luz, Slate, Daily Mail, Business Insider, and Fotofilmic to name a few.
-Chirinos was among 100 photographers that participated in Review Santa Fe 2012, 2018 and 2019.
-His work is in the collections of Candela Collection, CPW, Light Work, Photographic Center Northwest, Enfoco, and Mount Sinai Medical Center to name a few.
-Mr. Chirinos is a professor of photography at Miami Dade College.
+Tony Chirinos is a Venezuelan-born documentary-style artist based in Miami.
+His career spans over forty years, exploring the theme of mortality and fragility.
+Chirinos is a recipient of fellowships including the prestigious John Simon Guggenheim Memorial Foundation (2023), The Green Space Miami Grant (2024), Callanan Excellence in Teaching Award (2019), the South Florida Cultural Consortium (2010), and the William Talbott Hillman Foundation grant (2021) to financially assist in the printing production of his first monograph, "The Precipice."
+Mr. Chirinos holds a Master of Fine Arts from Columbia University (2003).
+Trained as a Bio-medical photographer in 1985 at Miami Children’s Hospital, he went on to create the Medical Photography department at Baptist Health Systems in 1989.
+His work has been exhibited nationally and internationally, including participation in the III Bronx Latin American Art Biennial.
+His photographic series have been featured in Dear Dave, The British Journal of Photography, The Washington Post, Photo Eye, Edge of Humanity Magazine, Slate, Daily Mail, Business Insider, and Fotofilmic, among others.
+Chirinos was among 100 photographers who participated in Review Santa Fe in 2012, 2018, and 2019.
+His work is included in the collections of Museum of Fine Arts Houston, University of Colorado at Boulder, Candela Collection, Cuban Heritage Collection, Light Work, Photographic Center Northwest, Center for Creative Photography at the University of Arizona, and Mount Sinai Medical Center, among others.
+Mr. Chirinos is a professor of photography at Miami Dade College since 2003.

 My work has been exhibited and or featured at, A NEW NOTHING, Vol. 3, Editing, sequencing and writing by S*an D. Henry-Smith, Sleeper Studio summer (2021); Atlanta Photography Group, Portfolio (2021); The Print Swap, Foley Gallery, NYC, (2020); “The Qualities of Light” at the Center for Creative Photography at the University of Arizona, (2020); Mercer County Community College – The JKC Gallery (2018); NY Art Book Fair, Printed Matter’s at Moma PS1, Conveyor Editions(2018); III Bronx Latin American Art Biennial (2012); Candela Books + Gallery (2012); FLINT magazine (2017); Photo-eye, Photographer’s Showcase (2013); Museé Magazine; The Leroy Neiman Gallery in New York, NY (2002); Hunter College/Time Square Gallery (2002); Centro Colombo Americano in Bogotá, Colombia (1997); Der Greif A Process 2.0 –Krakow Photomonth Festival, Krakow Poland (2016); Self Portrait: Silver Eye at 30, Silver Eye for Photography (2009); Newspace Center for Photography, Oregon (2011); The Center for Fine Art Photography; SRO Photo Gallery at Texas Tech University (2010); UNO St. Claude Gallery (2011); Photo Center NW (2010); The Center for Photography at Woodstock (2010); Martin and Pat Fine Center for the Arts in Miami Florida (2013); Art Miami, South Beach (2006); and Ism-Gallery, Wynwood Art District Downtown Miami Florida (2009) among others.